July 2019 Update: Our list of free social media analytics and comparison tools has been refreshed for 2019 – check it out below!

-This list is hardly comprehensive, but it’s proof enough there are numerous options for tracking consumer attitudes, opinions, sentiment and behaviors online.
-You have to do all that and more to stay ahead of savvy competitors – so having the right tools is a must.
+This list is hardly comprehensive, but it’s proof enough there are numerous options for tracking consumer attitudes, opinions, sentiment and behaviors online, with the best among them offering both web and social media analytics options.
+You have to track all of that and more to stay ahead of savvy competitors – so having the right analytics tools, capable of providing real-time actionable insight is a must.

 Which platform is the right one?
 That’s up to you.
-There’s something to be said for the idea that you get what you pay for – but sometimes you get a lot more.
-And sometimes you can get by – at least for a time – with something completely free.
-But after a while, you’ll likely need state-of-the-art tools to truly compete.
+There’s something to be said for the idea that you get what you pay for . . . and sometimes you get a lot more.
+You can get by – at least for a time – with something completely free.
+But after a while, you’ll likely need state-of-the-art Next Generation AI-powered analytics tools to truly compete.

-But if you’re not there yet, applying some type of social media analytics tools is a step in the right direction for all forward-thinking brands – and any of the above would be a good place to start.
+But if you’re not there yet, applying some type of social media analytics tool to your process is a step in the right direction for all forward-thinking brands – and any of the above would be a good place to start.

 Ready for a social listening platform that has it all, and is committed to evolving as trends change?
 Reach out to schedule a demo today